mheijden/datasharing/README.md

 1. You did not remove any data from the data set
 1. You did not summarize the data in any way

-If you made any modifications of the raw data it is not the raw form of the data.
+If you made any modifications on the raw data it is not the raw form of the data.
 Reporting modified data as raw data is a very common way to slow down the analysis process, since the analyst will often have to do a forensic study of your data to figure out why the raw data looks weird.
 (Also imagine what would happen if new data arrived?)